diwakerp/gpctech-enterprise-lab/Documentation/06-File-Services/06-Backup-and-Recovery.md

 The GPCTech Enterprise Lab includes a dedicated backup infrastructure designed to protect critical services and support disaster recovery scenarios.

 Backups are managed using **Veeam Backup & Replication**, providing image-level backups of the virtual infrastructure and server workloads.
+Still many things in process.

 ---